 Cast: Samuel L. Jackson, Patrick Wilson, Kerry Washington, Jay Hernandez

-Fun Stuff: Lakeview Terrace is the name of the area that Rodney King was beaten by L.A. police in 1991.
-His name and famous line, “Can’t we all just get along?” is also referenced in the movie.
+Fun Stuff: The place where the L.A. police kept beating on Rodney King is Lakeview Terrace.
+His name and famous line, “Can’t we all just get along?” also appears in the movie.

 Rating: